sftcd/openssl/esnistuff/design.md

 - ssl/esni.c - main esni-specific functions
 - include/openssl/esni.h - data structures are commented some

+These two are produced as a result of tooling and some of the automation below.

-- include/openssl/esnierr.h - boring errors
+- include/openssl/esnierr.h
-- crypto/esnierr.c - load boring strings (need to check if this is right)
+- crypto/esnierr.c

 Things in this temporary directory.
 Some will disappear over time, some will migrate into the normal openssl build.